Assistant Dean and Director of the Office of Career Services | Clinical Professor of Leadership

 Coordinator, Career Services Technology and Data Analytics

 Alice joined the Office of Career Services in 2019.
-She works in the OCS technology team and is dedicated to providing quality technical services and informational resources to internal and external customers, in alignment with the department goals.
-The tasks she is responsible for include managing user accounts on multiple systems, implementing data analysis with regular or ongoing reporting, as well as managing the OCS technical service helpdesk and addressing various requests.
+She works in the OCS technology team, dedicated to delivering quality technical services and informational resources to internal and external customers in line with department goals.
+The tasks she is responsible for include managing user accounts on multiple systems, implementing data analysis with regular and ongoing reporting, as well as managing the OCS technical service helpdesk, resolving various customer requests.
 She also assists the department by setting up Canvas courses for the coaching team, and developing user-friendly web resources and pages like the revamped hiresmith.net on the new SmithCareers website.

 Alice started her career at Smith in 1999 as Web Applications Coordinator, providing support for e-commerce courses.
 She subsequently served as Smith School’s website administrator, as well as Learning Management Systems (LMS) administrator (Blackboard and Canvas).
 She provided front-end and back-end system administration, content development, and a wide range of technical services to assist school departments, faculty, and students in their daily use of the systems and associated applications.
 She committed to offering effective solutions for any problems that may arise.
 Her services also include working with departmental and campus support teams and external vendors on the use of systems and applications, detecting and resolving technical issues.
 Alice assisted in migrating the Smith School web system from Microsoft IIS to Drupal, and collaborated with campus DivIT to evaluate and migrate the university’s LMS from Blackboard to Canvas.
 Customer satisfaction has always been her goal.

 Program Manager, Employer Relations